-Rising bond yields and equity volatility in 2022 provided a more attractive entry point for long-term stock and bond investors.
-Ten-year Treasury yields are much closer to our secular forecast of 4.4%, a huge improvement from the extreme valuations of the past decade.
+Rising bond yields and weak non-US equity performance has provided a more attractive entry point for longterm stock and bond investors.
+Ten-year Treasury yields are now slightly above our secular forecast of 4.4%, a huge improvement from the extreme valuations of the past decade.
 Based on our long-term expectations, cyclically adjusted price-to-earning ratios for non-U.S. markets provide more attractive opportunities.